DAPotapov/PMA-bot/README.md

 Some menu items do not lead to another menu but expect a text message from the user.
 These include items for setting a new time for a reminder and a new set of weekdays for a reminder.
 While they are logically located on the same menu level, if they return the same 'state,' user messages from each of them will be collected by the same MessageHandler and sent to the same function.
 This would require implementing a complicated algorithm to distinguish whether user input is time or days of the week and then return to the corresponding menu branch.
 It is simpler to separate them initially by using separate 'states'.
 These 'states' have their own MessageHandlers that pass user input to the appropriate function for setting the new time or days of the week of the reminder.

 The first function, '*reminder_time_setter*', processes the text sent by the user and attempts to separate it into hours and minutes using delimiters such as ":", ";", " ", "_", and "-".
 This approach aims to anticipate user mistakes and typos.
 At this point, the 'branch' list in 'user_data' stores the reminder name the user chose to modify as the last item.
 The function finds the corresponding identifier of the reminder in the 'reminders' dictionary of the 'project' dictionary stored in 'user_data' of the context.
-After that, the function retrieves the reminder job by this identifier from the 'scheduler' and calls the reschedule method on this job to set a new time.
+After that, the function retrieves the reminder job by this identifier from the 'scheduler' and calls the *reschedule* method on this job to set a new time.
 Other parameters of the job have to remain the same (like days of the week, timezone, and trigger type), so they are copied to variables before rescheduling.

-The second function, 'reminder_days_setter,' is similar.
+The second function, 'reminder_days_setter', is similar.
 However, instead of time, names of days of the week are searched in the user's message.

 At the end of each function, the user receives information about the results, and the appropriate menu is sent to them.

 To go back one level in the menu, a universal function '*settings_back*' is utilized.
 It is called by pressing the 'Back' menu button via the appropriate CallbackQueryHandler.
 This function decreases the value of 'level' by 1 and removes the last item from the 'branch' list stored in 'user_data'.
 To exit the menu, the 'Finish' menu button is used, which calls a 'finish_settings' function.
 This function sends a goodbye message to the user and returns the END constant for the ConversationHandler to stop capturing user messages.

-The command '/status' calls the 'status' function.
+The command ['/status'](#status) calls the <a id="status_function">'status'</a> function.
 First, it retrieves the value of the 'inform_of_all_projects' parameter for the user.
 Then, it fetches all or just the active project in the user's control from the database.
-For each project it sends user a message with the project title for which information will be presented, then a loop is initiated to examine each task and call the '*get_message_and_button_for_task*' function on it.
+For each project it sends user a message with the project title for which information will be presented, then a loop is initiated to examine each task and call the ['*get_message_and_button_for_task*'](#get_message_and_button_for_task) function from [helpers.py](#helperspy) on it.
 If the task is worth mentioning, the function returns the corresponding message and a button labeled 'Mark as complete'.
 The callback_data of such a button represents a composite string, consisting of the word 'task,' the project identifier, and the task id delimited with an underscore.
 Pressing such a button is intercepted by CallbackQueryHandler with the keyword 'task' at the start.
-Then, the '*set_task_accomplished*' function (link) is called.
+Then, the ['*set_task_accomplished*'](#set_task_accomplished) function is called.

-The counter is incremented during the task-checking loop if a non-empty result is returned from the '*get_message_and_button_for_task*' function.
+The counter is incremented during the task-checking loop if a non-empty result is returned from the ['*get_message_and_button_for_task*'](#get_message_and_button_for_task) function.
 If the counter is equal to zero at the end of the loop, the user is informed that there is nothing to be aware of.

 If there are no projects under the user's control, the database is searched for projects where the user participates as a performer.
 The search is done using the user's ObjectId obtained from the 'staff' collection of the database.
-For each found project, the '*get_status_on_project*' function is called, which returns a message containing information about the project status for this user.
+For each found project, the ['*get_status_on_project*'](#get_status_on_project) function is called, which returns a message containing information about the project status for this user.
 This message is then sent to the user.
 If the user doesn't participate in any projects, the bot sends a message suggesting the user start one.

-The 'set_task_accomplished' function decomposes the string obtained from 'callback_data' into a project identifier and task id.
+The <a id="set_task_accomplished">'set_task_accomplished'</a> function decomposes the string obtained from 'callback_data' into a project identifier and task id.
 Using these identifiers, the database record is updated by setting the value of the 'complete' key to 100.
 To ensure that the value has been updated, the function performs a check.
 Then, the bot sends a corresponding message to the user.

-The '*schedule_jobs*' function creates instances of the job class needed to run reminder functions (link) at predetermined moments in time using the 'run_daily' method.
+The <a id="schedule_jobs">'*schedule_jobs*'</a> function creates instances of the job class needed to run reminder [functions](#day_before_update) at predetermined moments in time using the 'run_daily' method.
 The times for reminders are obtained from global constants.
 The method's parameters allow associating the job with a certain user by their Telegram ID (PM in this case) and also storing additional information in the 'data' parameter.
 The bot stores a dictionary in 'data' containing the project title and, for clarity, the Telegram ID of the PM.

-The '*day_before_update*' reminder function works as follows:
+The <a id="day_before_update">'*day_before_update*'</a> reminder function works as follows:

 It retrieves the project dictionary from the database using data stored in job.data.
 Then, in a loop, the project tasks are checked to satisfy the following conditions: the task is not completed, it doesn't include subtasks, and it isn't a milestone.
 For such tasks, the date is checked: if today's date is one day less than the start date of the task, the bot sends a message to the actioner(s) so they can get prepared.
 If today's date is one day less than the end date of the task, the bot sends a message to the actioner(s) to remind them to complete the task in time.
 Additionally, actioners get informed about milestones if the PM has configured the corresponding setting.
 These messages are also sent to the PM.

-The '*morning_update*' reminder function works as follows:
+The <a id="morning_update">'*morning_update*'</a> reminder function works as follows:

 It retrieves the project dictionary from the database using data stored in job.data.
-Then, it calls the function '*get_project_team*' to obtain a list of project team members.
-For each of the members, the function '*get_status_on_project*' is called, which is also used in the 'status' function.
+Then, it calls the function ['*get_project_team*'](#get_project_team) to obtain a list of project team members.
+For each of the members, the function ['*get_status_on_project*'](#get_status_on_project) is called, which is also used in the ['status'](#status_function) function.
 This function returns a message that the bot then sends to the current member of the project team.

-The '*file_update*' reminder function works as follows:
+The <a id="file_update">'*file_update*'</a> reminder function works as follows:

 It retrieves the project dictionary from the database using data stored in job.data.
-Then, it calls the function '*get_project_team*' to obtain a list of project team members.
+Then, it calls the function ['*get_project_team*'](#get_project_team) to obtain a list of project team members.
 Afterward, it sends a message to every team member about the necessity of updating common project files.

 The '*update_staff_on_message*' function is used to obtain missing information (such as name and Telegram ID) about project team members.
 It is triggered by a handler that intercepts text messages in a group chat.
 This restriction is made to minimize CPU time spent when using this bot on a paid server and to prevent conflicts with command handling.
 Additionally, functions that handle commands also gather missing information.

 There is a flag called 'known' created in 'user_data' in the context for resource economy purposes.
 It is created (if it does not exist) at the start of this function with the default value 'False'.
 This flag indicates whether the function has attempted to add this user to the database yet.
-For this purpose, the function '*add_user_info_to_db*' is called (from helpers.py).
+For this purpose, the function ['*add_user_info_to_db*'](#add_user_info_to_db) is called (from [helpers.py](#helperspy)).
 Even if the user was not added to the database (for example, if they are in a group chat but aren't present in project team members, such as a project curator or client), the flag will be set to True to avoid further attempts.

 #### connectors.py